 He returned to Malone, taught school and studied law.
 In 1845, shortly after he was admitted to the bar, he married one of his former students, Mary King.
 A Whig, Wheeler was soon running for office.
 He became town clerk, school commissioner, and school inspector.
-In later years he recalled that the thirty dollars a year he earned as town clerk, recording deeds and laying out roads, "were of more value to me than the thousands I have since attained."
+In later years he recalled that the $30 a year he earned as town clerk, recording deeds and laying out roads, "were of more value to me than the thousands I have since attained."
 He served as district attorney for Franklin County from 1846 to 1849 and, from 1850 to 1851, served in the state assembly, where he chaired the ways and means committee.
-Joining the new Republican party, he moved to the state senate in 1858 and was elected its president pro tempore.
+Joining the new Republican Party, he moved to the state senate in 1858 and was elected its president pro tempore.
 Wheeler also conducted a private law practice until "throat trouble" interfered with his courtroom advocacy and convinced him to abandon the law in favor of running a local bank and serving as a railroad trustee, positions that he held until "driven from business in 1865, by broken health."

 A Silent Member of the House